luchenguang/ChromeDebuggerTouchBar-BTT/README.md

-# Chrome debubgger Touch Bar from LCG
+# Chrome debubgger Touch Bar from Lcg
 A BetterTouchTool preset which provides TouchBar support for Chrome debugger.